futurisiko/chatGPT_Terminal_Client/README.md

 ## DESCRIPTION:

-chatGPT use 2 parameters: max_token and temperature.
+ chatGPT use 3 parameters: model, max_token and temperature.

+ - model =     select which model to use.
+               If not specified default is gpt-3.5-turbo.
+               You can try gpt-4 to ask more complex question/tasks.

-- max_tokens = the maximum number of tokens to generate in completion of your question.
+ - max_tokens = the maximum number of tokens to generate in completion.
-               Default script value is = 4000.
+                Default is 4000.
-               To understand what does it mean think that 1000 tokens =~ 750 words.
                 Your prompt + max_tokens can't exceed the context lenght of the model.
-               Normal models have a context lenght of 2048.
-               New ones accept 4096.

-- temperature = defines the type ("creativity") of processing applied to answer.
+ - temperature = defines the type of processing applied to answer.
-                Default script value is = 1.0.
+                 Default is 0.5 .
-                Lower values (e.g. 0.0 / 1.0) mean that chatGPT will choose words with a higher probability of occurrence.
-                Useful when we want to complete something with the most probable value/phrase/word.
-                Higher values (e.g. 1.0 / max 2.0) instead could create very creative but inconsistent answers.
-                Above 1.5 very inconsistent.

 ## ATTENTION
 You have to escape double quotes in questions: ``` e.g. \" ```.<br>